Translations of Japanese literature

 (Azija LT archive)

-Translated Japanese literature was always one of the most important ways to learn about the Japanese culture in Lithuania.
-Several translations of fiction appeared at the beginning of the 20th century, and translators have translated many more texts since 1960.
-Initially, there were no Lithuanians who knew the Japanese language in Lithuania.
+Translated Japanese literature has always been one of the most important ways to learn about the Japanese culture in Lithuania.
+Although several translations of fiction appeared at the beginning of the 20th century, most translated books were published starting with the 1960s.
+Initially, there were no Lithuanians who knew the Japanese language.
 Thus, translators often translated Japanese literature via other languages, mainly Russian.
 However, gradually a new generation of translators, who knew Japanese, grew up.
 The first representative of this generation was Arvydas Ališauskas.

-In the 21st century, there are many translators who translate texts from Japanese in Lithuania.
-Due to their work, classical and contemporary writers of Japan gained a voice for Lithuanian readers.
+In the 21st century, there are many translators who translate texts directly from Japanese to Lithuanian.
+Due to their work, Lithuanian readers became better acquainted with classical and contemporary writers of Japan.

 Translations until 1990

-According to Romualdas Neimantas, Saliamonas Banaitis – a printer and signatory of the Act of Independence of Lithuania - was the first Lithuanian translator who started translating Japanese fiction literature.
-He completed and translated 7 Japanese fairy tale collections.
+According to Romualdas Neimantas, Saliamonas Banaitis, a publisher and signatory of the Act of Independence of Lithuania, was the first Lithuanian translator who started translating Japanese fiction literature.
+He translated and compiled a short collection of seven Japanese fairy tales in 1907.
 During the interwar period, there were not many translations of Japanese literature.
 In 1938, “A Daughter of the Samurai” (lit.
 “Samurajaus duktė”) by Kenjiro Tokutomi was published.
 However, it is unknown from what language Stasys Paulauskas translated this book.

 During the Soviet period, almost all Japanese literature works were translations via Russian, and special censorship permission was necessary for publication.
 There was an attempt to find pro-communist Japanese authors such as Takakura Teru (1891-1986).
 His “Song of a Pig” (lit.
 “Kiaulės dainelė”) was translated from the Russian language by Stasys Rudzevičius in 1954.
 More translations of Japanese fiction came out only after 1960, and the wave of less ideologized translations of R. Akutagava and Sh.
 Endo appeared.
 Later these translations were accompanied by the works of the representatives of the early modern literature (K. Abe, Y. Kawabata), postwar literature (T. Kaiko, K Oe), fiction and detective genre (S. Komatsu, R. Edogawa, S. Morimura), children literature (P. Ogawa, T. Inui).